nereusprogram/emission-by-country/README.md

 # emission-by-country

 What if everyone in the world emitted CO2 like the average person of different countries?
+This web app compares per capita emissions data for different countries.

 ## Setup

 Install node and npm if they've not already been installed.
 Then `npm install bower.`
-Then, clone the repo and run `npm install` and `bower install`.
+Then run `npm install` and `bower install`.
+Then `npm start` runs the app.

 ###MySQL Info
 If access denied on connect, try changing